-GME meetings, like Council meetings, are open to the general public and agenda documentation is made available to the public attending those meetings.
+GME meetings, like Council meetings, are open to the general public.

 If GME does provide funding for an event, this does not mean that the City of Greater Geelong has approved the conduct of the event (where it is necessary to do so).

 This approval is coordinated by the Event Services Unit and is subject to a separate process requiring the event organiser to, as a minimum: